IWBAACTWITOS Chapter 11

 "No, I love it."

-Since my face was buried in his arms, I couldn't see his expression, but it was obvious.
-His mouth was definitely stretched from ear to ear.
+I couldn't see his expression with my face buried in his arms, but I didn't need to.
+His smile was definitely stretching from ear to ear.

 'Just for one day.'

-Just for one night, I wanted to forget that this place was a novel I wrote and think of Roxana and Julian as my mama and papa.
-It was unfair to both him and my real father that I was thinking of my dad while in the arms of someone who loved me purely, but right now I couldn't endure without doing so.
+Just for one night, I wanted to forget that this place was a novel I'd written and think of Roxana and Julian as Mom and Dad.
+Thinking of my own dad while being held in his arms—someone who loved only me—was unfair to both of them, but right now, I couldn't endure it any other way.

 A small foot that had kicked off the blanket landed right on Roxana's waist.
-Julian, who had been reading documents, lowered Thalia's foot.
-After covering her with the blanket and trying to read his book again, he suddenly felt a gaze and turned his head.
-Roxana, whom he thought was sleeping, was staring at Julian intently.
+Julian, who'd been reading documents, lowered Thaleia's foot.
+He covered her with the blanket again and tried to return to his reading, but suddenly felt someone's gaze and turned his head.
+Roxana, whom he'd thought was asleep, was staring directly at him.

 "You weren't sleeping?"

-Roxana, who apparently had no intention of going back to sleep, sat up.
-Roxana pressed her stiff eyelids firmly and then became interested in the documents Julian was reading.
+Roxana, showing no intention of going back to sleep, sat up.
+She pressed her gritty eyes firmly before taking interest in the documents Julian had been reading.

-"Is that a list of the prince's attendants?"
+"Is that the list of the prince's attendants?"

-"Yes, he'll arrive in the capital in a few days, so there are many things to prepare.
-The knight order decided to go out to meet him, right?"
+"Yeah, he'll arrive in the capital in a few days, so there's a lot to prepare.
+The Knight Order is going out to meet him, right?"

 "Right, tomorrow... no, it's today now.
 I'll leave tomorrow morning leading thirty knights and a hundred soldiers."

-It was already decided that Roxana would personally go out to meet them.
-However, the number of soldiers Roxana was leading was almost enough to call an army.
+Roxana personally going out to meet him had already been decided.
+But the number of soldiers Roxana was leading was almost enough to call an army.

-"Soldiers aside, do we really need thirty knights?"
+"I understand the soldiers, but do you really need thirty knights?"

 "..."

-Julian, like Roxana, was suspicious about the fact that nothing had happened on the prince's journey to the empire.
-Once they crossed the border, the empire would be responsible for the prince's safety, so they had been on high alert, but nothing had happened during the nearly month-long period it took to reach the capital.
+Julian, like Roxana, found it suspicious that nothing had happened on the prince's journey to the Empire.
+Once they passed the border region, the Empire became responsible for the prince's safety, so they'd been extremely vigilant, but nothing had happened during the nearly month-long journey to the capital.

-'I understand, but isn't that still too excessive?'
+'I understand, but isn't that a bit much?'

 "If nothing happens, that's good."

-"Well, thinking of the old days, I can't really say that nothing happening is good, can I?
-Even if nothing happens, it would at least serve as a show of force telling the empire not to try anything foolish."
+"Well, thinking about the old days, I'm not sure we can say nothing happening is good, can we?
+Even if nothing does happen, at least it'll establish dominance—telling them not to try anything stupid in the Empire."

 "..."

-Having nothing to say to Roxana's point, Julian could only smile bitterly.
-Roxana, as if she had brought up something unnecessary, placed her hand on Julian's.
+Having nothing to say to Roxana's point, Julian only gave a bitter smile.
+Roxana placed her hand on Julian's as if she'd brought up something unnecessary.

-"You promised not to cry until everything is finished."
+"You promised not to cry until it's all finished."

-Currently, they were quietly keeping their mouths shut in submission to imperial power, but the forces that once held and shook the empire's real power still remained.
-Even if the imperial family and ducal house lost their power in the future, establishing laws and foundations to prevent the empire from rotting was still a long, long way off.
+Currently, they were silently submitting to imperial authority, but the forces that had once controlled and shaken the Empire's real power still remained.
+Even if the imperial family and the ducal house lost power to future generations, establishing laws and foundations to keep the Empire from rotting was a long, long story.

-'Honestly, I don't really know what "unwavering degree" means.'
+'Honestly, I'm not really sure what "unwavering constancy" means.'

-Still, there was a promise made, and for the children's sake, he had to work hard without crying.
-Julian looked down at Thalia to steel his resolve.
-She was smacking her little lips, apparently eating something delicious in her dreams.
-Both Julian and Roxana smiled simultaneously at her innocent appearance.
+Still, he'd made a promise, and for the children's sake, he had to work hard without crying.
+Julian looked down at Thaleia to steel his resolve.
+She was smacking her little lips, eating something delicious in her dreams.
+Both Julian and Roxana smiled simultaneously at that innocent sight.

-"When I see her like this, she's still a baby, but yesterday I was really surprised.
-I wondered if she was always such a kind child, telling His Highness the Prince things so he wouldn't get hurt."
+"Looking at her like this, she's still a baby, but yesterday really surprised me.
+I wondered if she was really such a good child, speaking so that His Imperial Highness wouldn't be hurt."

-"Does Roxana want Tilly to grow up to be a kind child?"
+"Roxy, do you want Tilly to grow up to be a good child?"

-"...I don't really want to divide her into a good child or bad child.
+"...I don't really want to divide children into good and bad.
 I just hope she'll have what's necessary to know what happiness and love are."

-And Thalia knew very well what that was.
-Not only that, she was a child who willingly shared with others even without being taught.
-While Roxana was looking at Thalia with proud eyes, Julian suddenly cleared his throat deliberately.
+And Thaleia knew very well what that was.
+Not only that, she was a child who willingly shared with others even though she'd never been taught to.
+Roxana was looking at Thaleia with proud eyes when Julian suddenly cleared his throat.

 "What?"

-"From now on, I'm going to bury every bastard who proposes to our goddess."
+"From now on, I'm going to bury every guy who proposes to our goddess."

-Today, the sun rose without fail again.
+Today, too, the sun rose without fail.
 I lay between the sleeping Roxana and Julian, blinking slowly.

 'I woke up too early.'

-It was because I had gone to sleep early yesterday due to my terrible headache.
-I tried to pull the blanket back over myself and go back to sleep, but my mind only became clearer.
+It was because I'd gone to sleep early yesterday with such a bad headache.
+I tried to pull the blanket from the foot of the bed back over me and go back to sleep, but my mind only grew clearer.

-I alternately looked at Roxana and Julian lying on either side of me.
-Being sandwiched between these two people who would surely smile at me when they opened their eyes felt like swallowing bubbling foam.
+I looked back and forth between Roxana and Julian lying on either side of me.
+Being sandwiched between two people who would definitely smile at me if they opened their eyes felt like I'd swallowed bubbling foam.

-It wasn't the first or second time I'd felt this strange feeling, but each time I felt rejection and acted unnecessarily petulant.
+It wasn't the first time I'd felt this strange feeling, but each time I felt repulsed and acted needlessly contrary.

-However, now I no longer wanted to be petulant, and feeling sorry about waking the two sleeping people, I quietly slipped out of bed.
+But now I didn't want to be contrary anymore, and feeling bad about waking the sleeping pair, I quietly slipped out of bed.

-Leaving the bedroom, I headed to the baby room not far away.
-Since it was dawn with the sun just rising, the maid who cared for the baby at night seemed to be sleeping in the adjacent room.
+Leaving the bedroom, I headed to the nursery, which wasn't far away.
+Since it was dawn with the sun just rising, the maid who cared for the baby at night seemed to be asleep in the adjacent room.

 Surprisingly, Royna was awake without crying, looking at the mobile.
 A smile spread across Royna's face when she spotted me.